Languages of Asia: Small families of Asia

-Hattic was an unclassificed language in Anatolia.

 Creoles and pidgins

 The eponymous pidgin ("business") language developed with European trade in China.
 Of the many creoles to have developed, the most spoken today are Chavacano, a Spanish-based creole of the Philippines, and various Malay-based creoles such as Manado Malay influenced by Portuguese.
 A very well-known Portuguese-based creole is the Kristang, which is spoken in Malacca, a city-state in Malaysia.

 Sign languages

 A number of sign languages are spoken throughout Asia.
 These include the Japanese Sign Language family, Chinese Sign Language, Indo-Pakistani Sign Language, as well as a number of small indigenous sign languages of countries such as Nepal, Thailand, and Vietnam.
 Many official sign languages are part of the French Sign Language family.

 Official languages

 Asia and Europe are the only two continents where most countries use native languages as their official languages, though English is also widespread as an international language.